phaidra/phaidra/README.md

 264601b89504   phaidra-demo-imageserver-1       0.00%     25.7MiB / 15.03GiB    0.17%     2.17kB / 0B       0B / 0B           57
 9d8afe7f588a   phaidra-demo-openldap-1          0.00%     15.45MiB / 15.03GiB   0.10%     2.17kB / 0B       627kB / 4.1kB     2
 ```

-# available webservices after startup

--   PHAIDRA web-interface at <http://localhost:8899> (available in your
-    network).
--   PHAIDRA API at <http://localhost:8899/api> (available in your
-    network).
--   Webinterface to view, query (and if you for some reason need to –
-    manipulate) the databases at <http://localhost:8899/dbgate>
-    (available on your computer only).
--   Webinterface to manage users at <http://localhost:8899/lam>
-    (available on your computer only, default credentials
-    admin/adminpassword).
--   Webinterface to Apache Solr at <http://localhost:8899/solr>
-    (available on your computer only).
--   Webinterface to the underlying datastore at
-    <http://localhost:8899/fcrepo> (available on your computer only,
-    default credentials fedoraAdmin/fedoraAdmin).

 # new folders on your system after startup